sxa/website-v2/content/blog/secure-software-development/index.md

 ## Introduction to the framework

-The Secure Software Development Framework (Henceforth SSDF) is [special publication 800-218](https://csrc.nist.gov/Projects/ssdf) from the National Institute of Standards and Technology agency of the US Department of Commerce's Computer Security Resource Center division.
+The Secure Software Development Framework (SSDF) is [special publication 800-218](https://csrc.nist.gov/Projects/ssdf) from the National Institute of Standards and Technology agency of the US Department of Commerce's Computer Security Resource Center division.
 It is